Arunava-Barua/mobility-backend/README.md

 # Mobility Relayer Backend

-A Node.js and TypeScript backend service for relaying transactions in a mobility system.
+A Node.js and TypeScript backend service for relaying transactions between a DeFi protocol on the Sui blockchain and Bitcoin.

 ## Features

 - RESTful API for transaction relaying
+- Bitcoin transaction verification using Blockstream API
+- Sui blockchain integration for collateral management
-- MongoDB database integration
+- MongoDB database integration for transaction storage
 - TypeScript for type safety
 - Express.js web framework
 - Logging with Winston